Saseekazmi/blog/clgkjrvwg000c09l9fdoxcv6x.md

       </Auth0Provider>
 ```

-**Step 2:** Login into your auth0 tenant dashboard and Select **Actions -&gt; Flows -&gt; Login -&gt; Add Action -&gt;Build Custom.** Create Action prompt will open, Enter the action name and select Login/Post Login trigger and click on Create button.
+**Step 2:** Login into your auth0 tenant dashboard and Select **Actions -&gt; Flows -&gt; Login -&gt; Add Action -&gt;Build Custom.** Create Action prompt will open, Enter the action name and select Login/Post Login trigger and click on the Create button.

 **Step 3:** You can retrieve all custom params passed from auth0SDK from `event.request.query` object and user\_metadata from the `event.user` object.